-On Friday, November 4, 2016, the Los Angeles City Attorney’s Office announced Mathers will be charged with one count of invasion of privacy.
+On Friday, November 4, 2016, the Los Angeles City Attorney’s Office announced the charge against Mathers: one count of invasion of privacy.

 A sentence for this charge may include up to six months in jail and a $1,000 fine.

 Her arraignment is scheduled for November 28th.
-This date is when she will enter a plea.
+This hearing is when she will enter a plea.

 Dani Mathers is unlikely to serve time for invasion of privacy.